radixdlt/typescript-radix-engine-toolkit/LTS.md

 // Will throw if eg the signature is incorrect
 (await transaction.staticallyValidate(NetworkId.Simulator)).throwIfInvalid();

-const notarizedTransactionHex = transaction.toHex();
+// The notarized payload bytes in hex - for submitting to the network. const notarizedTransactionHex = transaction.toHex();

 // The transaction intent hash is also known as the transaction id - and is used to